 Prime and Mattify: Next, apply foundation primer all over face and to your neck in areas where you have beard shadow.
 Like paint primer, foundation primer fills in the little cracks and crevices on your face, smoothing out your skin and helping the foundation apply evenly.
 If you have oily skin in all or part of your face, then consider using a primer that also mattifies such as the MAC Pore Refiner stick.

-Apply Foundation: After that, I stipple a medium to full coverage buildable foundation such as MAC Prolongwear Waterproof over the beard shadow area and use a sweeping or stippling motion over the rest of the face to even out skin tone.
+Apply Foundation: After that, I stipple a medium to full coverage buildable foundation over the beard shadow area and use a sweeping or stippling motion over the rest of the face to even out skin tone.
 If you’re using a lighter coverage foundation, you’ll need to stipple with full coverage concealer before adding foundation.
 Some people also benefit from dusting on a setting powder after foundation.

 Prime Eyelids and Lips: You’ll want to prime your eyelids with an eye primer such as the MAC 24-hour Extend Eye Base.
 You can use your fingers or a concealer brush to apply the primer from your lash line to your eyebrows.
 It should dry clear.
 For lips, you can apply a lip primer like the MAC Prep & Prime Lip to smooth out your lip texture and reduce feathering and bleeding from your lipstick.
 You can apply lipstick directly to the lip primer or use a lip liner first.